 The icing on the cake of the growing confidence of the West-Frisian counts and important for the emergence of Holland was Floris the Fat (re)naming himself count of Holland instead of count of Frisia in the year 1101.
 The term Holland or Holdland/Holtland ‘wood land’ appeared halfway the eleventh century, primarily to indicate the wooded area around the mouth of the River Old Rhine.
 In 1063 the count of Flanders was still known as Robert the Frisian, count of Flanders.
 And, West Frisia was described during his reign as Holdlandiae and Fresie.
 The name Frisia did not die.
 Like an old soldier it fade away, after having been of service for a very long time.

-Then, for almost four centuries, things stay more or less quiet with regard to the stones and walls of the abbey between 1100-1500.
+Then, for almost four centuries, things stayed more or less quiet with regard to the stones and walls of the abbey between 1100 and 1500.
 But not socially.
-Outside the hortus conclusus or monastery walls, literally ‘garden walls’, an awful lot was going on, namely: the Friso-Hollandic Wars from the thirteenth century, the civil war between the so-called Hoeksen and Kabeljauwen ‘the Hook and Cod Wars’ that started soon after Count William IV was killed by the Frisian militias at the Battle at Warns in the year 1345.
+Outside the hortus conclusus or monastery walls, literally ‘garden walls’, an awful lot was going on.
+Namely: the Friso-Hollandic Wars from the thirteenth century.
+A civil war between the so-called Hoeksen and Kabeljauwen ‘the Hook and Cod Wars’ which started soon after count William IV was killed by the Frisian militias at the Battle at Warns in the year 1345.
 A civil war that lasted until the end of the fifteenth century.
 The Hook and Cod Wars were followed by the independence wars of the provinces of the Low Countries against Spain, the Eighty Year’s War.
 These independence wars began in 1568 and coincided with the spread of Calvinism from the second half of the sixteenth century.
 Vertigo centuries, and that is an understatement.
 Read a bit more about these independence wars in our post Yet another wayward archipelago.

 Let’s focus again on the Abbey of Egmond.

 From the second half of the thirteenth century, the counts of Holland waged many, costly wars against the Frisians in an attempt to submit the still free peasant-republic of Frisia/ Friesland.
-The most famous and most disastrous one, was the already mentioned Battle of Warns in the year 1345, on September 26.
+The most famous and most disastrous one, was the already mentioned Battle of Warns in the year 1345, in late September.
 Actually, the battle took place at the Abbey of Saint Odulphus near the town of Staveren.
-Not only Count William IV was killed, but also three of the lords of Montfoort.
-That was not your regular thing to do during warfare.
+Not only count William IV was killed, but also three of the lords of Montfoort.
+This was not your regular thing to do during warfare.
 You would capture counts and lords and ask for a huge ransom after the battle.
-At least, this uncivilized behavior of the Frisians left the Rijksmuseum in Amsterdam ‘National Museum’ with one the oldest paintings, if not the oldest, of the Netherlands, painted at the end of the fourteenth century: the Memorial Tablet shown below.
+At least, this ‘uncivilized behavior’ of Frisians left the Rijksmuseum ‘National Museum’ in Amsterdam with one the oldest paintings, if not the oldest, of the Netherlands, painted at the end of the fourteenth century: the Memorial Tablet shown below.

-The remains of the killed counts of Holland were kept in the Abbey of Saint Odulphus, and there the battle against William IV was remembered every year until 1527.
+After the battle, the Frisians prayed to Virgin Mary, the Lady of Distress, at the Abbey of Saint Odulphus in Stavoren.
+Devotion to Mary was widespread among Frisians, especially in district Westergo, and its popularity had its origin in warding off external powers threatening the Frisian Freedom.
+The collective adoration of Mary, patron and the queen of heaven, appealed to an already emerging collective identity of being Frisian, the concept of tota-Frisia (Mulder-Bakker & Van Beek 2021).
+Mary was the symbol of the strive for independence.
+The remains of the killed counts of Holland were kept in the Abbey of Saint Odulphus, and at this abbey the battle against William IV was remembered every year until 1527.
 That year, Charles V removed the remains of the counts from the abbey to end the yearly commemoration.
 Only in 1945 the tradition was resumed, now at the cliffs of Warns.